 Can I re-enter a rewrite or corrected versions of my script if I haven't ordered analysis?

 Yes, you may re-enter your screenplay for the price of the current deadline fee.
-NOTE: If you purchase our General or Extended Analysis for your screenplay you may re-enter that screenplay for FREE, ONCE before February 1st.
+NOTE: If you purchase our Deep Dive or ISA Development Evaluation for your screenplay you may re-enter that screenplay for FREE, ONCE before the final deadline.

 What if I make a mistake and send the wrong script?

 If you make a legitimate mistake entering and recognize this within 24 hours, email us here, and we’ll send you instructions on replacing your screenplay: Info@

 Your analysis will be emailed to you within 90 days of submitting your script.